Grain and Forage Crop Producer

 The Government of Alberta offers the Green Certificate Program.
 The program provides apprenticeship-style training.
 It combines hands-on farm mentorship with formal education.

 The program is free and available to students at all Alberta high schools.
-Various specializations, such as field crop production and irrigated field crop production, are offered at each level.
+Various specialties, such as field crop production and irrigated field crop production, are offered at each level.
 Graduates of the Level I Green Certificate Program are certified as farm production technicians.
-They may earn credits toward their high school diploma for each specialization they complete.
+They may earn credits toward their high school diploma for each specialty they complete.
 Level II (farm production supervisor) and III (agribusiness manager) Green Certificates are also available.
 They are meant for people interested in a career in agriculture.

 To participate in the Green Certificate Program, trainees must be at least 15 years of age and in grade 10, 11, or 12.
 The training takes about a year.
 That allows trainees to experience all 4 seasons on a farm.